UladzislauBlok/AccountService/README.md

 Available features with authentication for Auditor:
 1) Getting a list of logs (GET /api/security/events/)

+An HTTPS connection with its own certificate is used:
+-genkeypair -alias accountant_service -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore keystore.p12 -validity 3650
+Password 952738

 The data is stored in a PostgreSQL database.
 Password is stored as Hash